table of content

 Authentication and signature

-Electronically: registration using the mobile signature system or the card-based system using your citizen card (only possible with the Austrian Pension Insurance Fund PVA )
+Electronically: registration using the ID Austria, the mobile signature system or the card-based system using your citizen card (only possible with the Austrian Pension Insurance Fund PVA )

 In writing: informal letter (form to be submitted later).